 Site type Standard Nature of the venue This space is a small Park Land area bordered by several major stakeholders.
 Suitability Events that are accessible to the general public, live music, private functions.
-Suggested capacity 4,000 (at any one time) Event size Major and minor events Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
+Suggested capacity 4,000 Event size All size events suitable Precinct specific criteria a Operating hours Sundays - Thursdays: Close 11.59pm.
 Fridays and Saturdays: Close 2.00am the following day.
 Sundays that precede a Monday public holiday: Close 2.00am the Monday morning.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations The Adelaide Botanic High School must be consulted with for events The following stakeholders are adjacent to the event site: Adelaide Botanic High School, Adelaide Botanic Gardens, Lot 14, The University of Adelaide, University of South Australia Park Lands criteria Site restrictions Access to the Adelaide Botanic Gardens gate must be maintained, unless otherwise agreed The site contains areas of contamination which have been capped underground.
 Therefore pegging is not permitted in large areas of the site.
-Environmental site considerations Riparian wildlife along the swale, grey-headed flying-foxes Amplified sound considerations Events with significant levels of amplified sound must consult with the Adelaide Botanic High School and preferably be limited to outside school hours. for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Very good Toilets No Lighting Good, pathway lighting through the park Bike parking N/A Access Essential vehicle access Limited vehicle access from Frome Road Accessible parking Accessible parking is limited although there are designated accessible car parks at the Zoo Entrance on Frome Road and on Plane Tree Drive.
+Environmental site considerations Riparian wildlife along the swale, grey-headed flying-foxes Amplified sound considerations Events with significant levels of amplified sound must consult with the Adelaide Botanic High School and preferably be limited to outside school hours.
+Site features (see map for power, water and sewer points) Shade Very good Toilets No Lighting Good, pathway lighting through the park Bike parking N/A Access Essential vehicle access Limited vehicle access from Frome Road Accessible parking Accessible parking is limited although there are designated accessible car parks at the Zoo Entrance on Frome Road and on Plane Tree Drive.
 Transport Public transport services are available on Frome Road and North Terrace.